 15. Write Me When You’re Stuck

 Really, I don’t mind.
 I love it.
-Usually I do a video response and post it at the website so others can learn from it.
+Usually, I do a video response and post it on the website so others can learn from it.
 I won’t use your last name if you don’t want me to.
 You can find my contact page here.

 16. Don’t Get Serious About Meditation